kubernetes-sigs/kubebuilder/docs/book/basics/simple_controller.md

 The controller is setup in the package `init` function.
 Any errors during setup should be be returned when starting the controller manager, not in the init function.

-- Create a new `ControllerMux` with the Reconcile function specified.
+- Create a new `Controller` with a Reconciler.
 - Watch for ContainerSet events and reconcile the corresponding ContainerSet object
 - Watch for Deployment events and reconcile the Owner object if the reference has "controller: true", and the Owner type is a ContainerSet